Red Shoe Diaries: Reception

-Though the series did not gain positive attention from critics, it was a major success for Showtime and helped boost the network's viewership to compete with HBO in the 1990s.
+Though the series gained unfavorable attention from critics, it was a major success for Showtime and helped boost the network's viewership to compete with HBO in the 1990s.
 It was the first softcore program to be touted by a premium cable network and to deliver consistently high ratings.
 Imitators and softcore series similarly aimed at female audiences sprang up in the wake of the show's popularity, including The Hunger, Emmanuelle in Space, Women: Stories of Passion, and Strangers.
 TV critics described the series as "both creator of 'art house' soft porn and savior of the kind of quality programming for which pay cable has also become known", and "innovative for its time...[for staying] true to its basic, lusty principles while adding music-video artiness, jumpy, nervy video cuts and dim mood lighting for a veneer of upscale, almost snooty, erotica.
 Lifetime with nudity."

 Despite the series' foregrounding of a woman's perspective and inclusion of some lesbian story lines, it did receive criticism for its heavy featuring of female nudity, particularly since no male full frontal nudity was shown.